Edit.01: Paddy Hartley at The Lowry

 Sat 1 April - Sun 14 May 2017

-During his residency at The Lowry, Hartley will exhibit work from his Project Facade series of digitally embroidered uniforms and installations, alongside his Papaver Rhoeas biotissue poppies for the first time.
-A new work created specially for his residency at The Lowry will see a constantly evolving installation piece involving the excavating and moulding of clay into artworks inspired by battlefield archaeology and memories bound to personal artefacts kept by WW1 servicemen.
-His responses in clay will then be left to disintegrate in the in-gallery archeological trench existing only in the memory of those who saw the work.
-Visitors are given a glimpse into his studio practice of a diverse, and will have the chance to ask him questions, discuss his ideas and submit their own ancestral stories of the First World War.
+During his residency at The Lowry, Hartley exhibited work from his Project Facade series of digitally embroidered uniforms and installations, alongside his Yeo Crossword and Papaver Rhoeas biotissue poppies for the first time.
+A new work 'Trench', created specially for his residency at The Lowry saw a constantly evolving installation piece involving the excavating and moulding of clay into artworks inspired by battlefield archaeology and memories bound to personal artefacts kept by WW1 servicemen.
+His responses in clay were returned to Trench to disintegrate in the in-gallery archeological trench, existing only in the memory of those who saw the work.
+Visitors were given a glimpse into his studio practice, and had the opportunity to ask him questions, discuss his ideas and share their own ancestral stories of the First World War.

-The Lowry’s Edits series gives artists and performers a physical space to work in their galleries and time to develop previously unexplored ideas into new works.
+The Lowry’s Edits series gives artists and performers a physical space to work in their galleries and time to experiment and develop previously unexplored ideas into new works.